jboss-developer/jboss-brms-quickstarts/helloworld-brms/README.md

         mvn clean test -Penable-test

-The tests will fail because the project doesn't have the necessary dependencies
+   The tests fail with compilation errors because the project does not have the necessary dependencies.

 4. Now run the following command to run the test goal with the following profiles activated:

         mvn clean test -Penable-test,brms

-The BRMS profile will enable repository `http://localhost:8080/business-central/maven2/` and add the `org.jboss.quickstarts.brms:helloworld-brms-kmodule:6.1.0` as the project dependency.
+The BRMS profile enables the `http://localhost:8080/business-central/maven2/` repository and adds the `org.jboss.quickstarts.brms:helloworld-brms-kmodule:6.1.0` as a project dependency.

-Now the tests will complete.
+Now the tests complete successfully.

 Investigate the Console Output
 ----------------------------